 A simple tool that can help us do this is found in recognising the appearance of the ‘arc of distortion’.
 Diagrammatically it looks something like this:

 In those trigger moments, when we notice that the dialogue is not progressing well, we need to reposition and seek to narrow the gap between intent and perception.

 The two questions I need to use for this diagnosis couldn’t be simpler:

 - What is my intent in this conversation?

 - What is the likely perception of the other party?

 We will always have intent by the way.
 So if that’s the case, better understanding my intent will enable me to better position my communication to limit the potential for distortion.
 Catch the distortion early in the flow and that’s often all I will need to do.
-Quickly ask myself that one question, and fine tune my next response in the light of it.
+Quickly ask me that one question, and fine-tune my next response in light of it.

 We are exploring this topic more deeply in Squeeze episode 3, so please do have a listen.
 Squeeze is also available on all the usual podcast apps.